 As early diagnosis and treatment can vastly improve the prognosis, it is important that you have your veterinarian to examine and/or investigate any new lumps or bumps, or changes to existing masses on your fur friend.

+The above information is provided for educational purposes only and not intended or implied to be a substitute for professional veterinary medical advice, diagnosis or treatment; and should not be relied on solely as veterinary advice.
 Please do not hestitate to contact us at (06) 3588675 if you have any concerns about suspicious lumps and bumps on your pet's body.